 Caity Sickafoose, RVT, is a graduate of both Ball State University and the International Business College Veterinary Technician Institute.
 She enjoys exotic animal medicine because each and every day is a new adventure!
-She currently shares her home with her husband, three dogs, three cats, a leopard gecko, and this Green Cheek Conure named Witherwings.
+She currently shares her home with three cats, two rats, a dog, and a leopard gecko named Yoshi!

 Our Practice Manager is Cori Lennox, a 2010 graduate of Purdue University, who has worked for the clinic in various capacities for nearly 14 years.
-She shares her home with a dog, two cats, a hedgehog, 4 rats, and a small flock of budgies.
+She shares her home with a dog, two cats, a rabbit, a hedgehog, 4 rats, and a small flock of budgies.
 Her special interests are avian behavior and enrichment, and client education.
-See her section on enrichment tips for birds here: http://www.exoticvetclinic.com/care-sheets/pet-owners/birds/enrichment-tips-for-birds/.
+See her section on enrichment tips for birds here: http://www.exoticvetclinic.com/care-sheets/pet-owners/birds/enrichment-tips-for-birds/

 June’s been with the clinic for a number of years working the front desk only on Saturdays.
 She and her husband have had numerous pets in the past including lizards, frogs, toads, small birds, a turtle, hedgehogs, dogs, cats, and their favorite: ferrets, many of which came to them from or through AEAC.
 They currently have two dogs and two cats.